mohsin651/GPT-Text-Generator-KerasNLP/readme.md

 Demonstrated how to generate text using these methods and showcase their advantages and limitations.

-## Conclusion
+## Todo
-This project provides a comprehensive guide to training a mini-GPT model for text generation using KerasNLP.
-It covers data preprocessing, model architecture, training, and various text generation techniques.
-To further understand Transformers and explore training full-sized GPT models, you can refer to additional resources.
+To further understand Transformers and explore training full-sized GPT models.